MariaTsantaki/FASMA-synthesis/README.md

 ```

 A small tutorial is given [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf)
-FASMA includes a log file `captain.log` every time it is used which catches errors in order to inform the user.
+FASMA includes a log file `fasma.log` every time it is used which catches errors in order to inform the user.

 For large lists of stars, it is preferable to use the terminal version of FASMA.
 The configuration options are added from a dictionary.